 where

 and $\vert\phi\rangle$ are the initial states of the measured system and pointer, respectively.
 Here, $\delta\in[0,2\pi]$ and $\alpha\in[0,\pi)$.
-In the lab, this kind of initial state of the system can be prepared by sending the beam to a quarter and half wave plates with appropriate optical axes angles.
+In the optical lab, we prepare this initial state by passing the beam through a quarter-wave and half-wave plates, with their optical axes set at appropriate angles.
 The joint state expressed in Eq. (\ref{eq:3}) evolves by means of the time evolution operator, $U(t)=\exp\left(-i\int_{0}^{t}H_{int}d\tau\right)$, as